 This final home is a Creative Caravans Tanami Off-Road Designer Series.
 It is a gorgeous camper!
 The tires are beefy enough to go anywhere you want and the interior is fit for a king.
 I am in awe!

 Another pull camper that I like is called the Kimberly Black Caviar Kruiser.
-It’s very different from what you you see in the US.
+It’s very different from what you see in the US.

-This is a 1954 REGAL MARK III that is for sale for $27,000.
-It was once a Melbourne Tramsway that then became a disaster ambulance and now is a motorhome!
+This is a 1954 REGAL MARK III that was for sale for $27,000.
+It was once a Melbourne Tramsway that became a disaster ambulance and is now a motorhome.
 I found it on a site that has motorhomes for sale.